Caulfield RSL Vision Statement: To be the Club of choice, while honouring the spirit of ANZAC and the ethos of the RSL, for our local community.

 The original members of our Club were mainly made up of men who had been wounded or became ill and were repatriated from the landing and campaign at Gallipoli.
 Many were patients at the Caulfield Military Hospital on Kooyong Road.
 They gathered together originally to provide comfort and support for what they saw as unfair conditions handed out to returning soldiers and the treatment by the government of the dependents of men that had been killed or seriously injured.
 Over its lifetime the hospital treated more than 20,000 men from all over Australia and New Zealand and for this reason Caulfield RSL had a very diverse membership.
 The Club continues its ongoing commitment to supporting former service members, men and women alike, and their families and descendants.

 Our ongoing mission is to provide support to former Service members of the Australian Defence forces their families and descendants.
+If you would like to join our volunteer list, please see the information on the volunteers page.

 The membership of the Club has always included our friends and allies the former members of the New Zealand Defence forces including men who originally were patients at the Caulfield Military Hospital whom went on to settle locally.
 Many chose as home Melbourne after the War and became members of our Club.